remodlai/Flowise/docs/documentation/handoff/09_encryption_key_migration.md

 - Uses environment variable `FLOWISE_SECRETKEY_OVERWRITE` as primary source
 - Falls back to file-based key storage
 - Inconsistent encryption methods across the application
+- Uses AWS Secrets Manager in some cases

 ### New Approach
-- Uses platform settings `ENCRYPTION_KEY` as the only source
+- Uses platform settings `ENCRYPTION_KEY` as the ONLY source
-- No fallbacks to environment variables or file-based keys
+- NO fallbacks to environment variables, file-based keys, or AWS Secrets Manager
 - Throws clear error messages if encryption key is not found
 - Consistent encryption methods across the application
 - API keys and other secrets are stored using the same encryption key
+- ONLY uses Supabase for all secret storage and retrieval